Goubt/LerpNSlerp/README.md

 * Item 1
 * Item 2

+# What I learned

+# Proposal submitted earlier can go here:

+# References
+Space Invaders - Inspiration for game mechanics.
+Galaga - Inspiration for enemy designs.
+Centipede - Inspiration for power-up system.
 # What I am most proud of in the assignment
 Aleksey:
-Learning how to use blender, learning how to properly use modifiers and
+"Learning how to use Blender, understanding how to properly use modifiers and integrate 3D models into a game environment."

-# What I learned
+What I learned

-# Proposal submitted earlier can go here:
+[Discuss any new skills, techniques, or insights you've gained through this project.]

 ## This is how to markdown text: